RobotNinja15/polygondraw/README.md

 ## How to Use

 - Left-click anywhere on the canvas to add a vertex.
-- Right-click to draw a polygon using the added vertices.(VERY SIMPLEEEEE)
+- Right-click to draw a polygon using the added vertices(VERY SIMPLEEEEE).